 Weight Loss Surgery or Bariatric Surgery is a procedure that aims to help patients rid themselves of obesity by making changes in a patient’s stomach or in the way food gets digested.
+Bariatric procedures, such as gastric sleeve, help with long-term weight reduction as well as remission of underlying medical conditions.

 Years ago, physicians were wary of bariatric surgery because it was seen as unsafe and risky.
 Today, with advancements in bariatrics and new medical devices, weight loss surgery is seen as a life-saving treatment option for many individuals.
 Now, many physicians are recommending their obese patients to undergo bariatric surgery, because of all the benefits it has.